rspec/rspec-metagem/features/Autotest.md

 ### Upgrading from previous versions of rspec

-Previous versions of RSpec used a different mechanism for telling autotest to invoke RSpec's autotest extension: generating autotest/discover.rb in the project's root directory.
+Previous versions of RSpec used a different mechanism for telling autotest to invoke RSpec's Autotest extension: it generated an `autotest/discover.rb` file in the project's root directory.
 This is no longer necessary with the new approach of RSpec looking for a `.rspec` file, so feel free to delete the `autotest/discover.rb` file in the project root if you have one.